Jalil Abbas Jilani

-Jalil Abbas Jilani is a Pakistani diplomat who was born on February 3, 1955, in Multan to a family known for high-profile bureaucrats.
+Jalil Abbas Jilani is a retired Pakistani diplomat who served in Grade 22 as the Foreign Secretary of Pakistan.
+He is former Caretaker Minister of Foreign Affairs, he served in office from 17 August 2023 till 4 March 2024.
+He was born on February 3, 1955, in Multan to a family known for high-profile bureaucrats.
 He served as the 22nd Ambassador of Pakistan to the United States from December 2013 to February 2017, and previously served as the Foreign Secretary of Pakistan from March 2012 to December 2013.
-He currently serves as a Senior Director at the Centre for Aerospace and Security Studies (CASS).
+He has also served as a senior director at the Centre for Aerospace and Security Studies (CASS).